Brewnikin/Brewnikin/README.md

 - 🍏 Beginner's mindset and curiosity
 - 👀 I’m interested in Information Security!
 - 💞️ I’m looking to collaborate on all security tools and capture the flag challenges!
-- 🌱 I’m currently learning buffer overflows and privilege escalation!
+- 🌱 I’m currently learning python!
 - 🤔 I’m looking for help with advancing my career and building valuable skills!
 ## Some of my Github Stats
 <p align=left> <img src=https://komarev.com/ghpvc/?username=Brewnikin alt=Brewnikin /> </p>